 Second, the employee undergoes spine surgery and has a discectomy performed.
 A discectomy is the most common surgery used for a herniated disc in the lumbar region.
 In this procedure, the portion of the disc that is causing the pressure on the nerve root is removed.
 The surgeon access the disc through an incision in the back.
 The patient goes to an out-of-network facility: the hospital bills $250,000, an amount it does not expect to receive.

 Subsequently, a medical bill review is conducted, and the bill is negotiated down to $50,000, netting a savings of $200,000.
 The charge for the bill review is a percentage of the savings.
 A twenty percent charge (30%), results in a fee for the bill review analysis would be $60,000.
 Net savings after fees is 66%.

-Third, what if the bill is not successfully negotiated?
+Third, what if the bill or hospital lien is not successfully negotiated?
 This can be a weakness in bill review services.
 Litigation ready bill review assists companies in securing the lowest reasonable market rates based on usual customary and reasonable charges where no collateral source may be used..
 See below.